WITH MICHELE O’MARA, PhD, LCSW

 How long have you been providing gender counseling?

-Are you experienced writing letters of referral for HRT?
+Do you have experience writing letters of referral for HRT?

 What is your experience making referrals for gender reassignment surgery (GRS)?

-I have written over twenty letters of referral to surgeons for GRS / SRS.
-Included in the list of surgeons with whom I have worked to provide my clients “bottom surgery” are: Dr. McGinn (PA), Dr. Metzler (AZ), Dr. Brachard (Canada), Dr.’s Suphorn, Chettawutt and Piaget (Thailand), and Dr. Bowers (CA, CO).
-I have referred dozens and dozens of clients for chest surgery, and for this I have referred to: Dr. Ousterhaut (CA), Dr. Brownstein (now retired), Dr. Medalie (OH), Dr. Garrramone (FL), Dr. Chernoff (IN), Dr. Zukowski (IL).
+I have written HUNDREDS of letters of referral to surgeons for GRS / SRS.
+Included in the list of surgeons with whom I have worked to provide my clients “bottom surgery” are: Dr. Gallagher (IN), Dr. Rumor (PA), Dr. McGinn (PA), Dr. Metzler (AZ), Dr. Brashard (Canada), Dr.’s Suphorn, Chettawutt and Piaget (Thailand), Dr. Schector, and Dr. Bowers (CA, CO).
+For top surgery, some of the surgeons I have referred to are: Dr. Ousterhaut (CA), Dr. Brownstein (now retired), Dr. Medalie (OH), Dr. Garrramone (FL), Dr. Chernoff (IN), Dr. Zukowski (IL), and Dr. Gallagher (IN).
 I have also worked with many clients who have pursued breast implants, facial feminization, and even more rare, voice surgery.

 What kind of gender-related issues do you work with?